Green ticket roundup

 Over half reported as instructed, most of them Polish and Czech.
 They were arrested and deported to one of two transit camps in France.
-Most of them were interned for a year before getting deported to Auschwitz and killed.

-The Green ticket roundup was the first mass arrest of Jews by the Vichy Regime during World War Two; it was followed just over a year later by the Vel' d'Hiv Roundup when over 13,000 Jews were deported and murdered.
+Most of them were interned for a year before getting deported to Auschwitz and murdered.
+The "green ticket roundup" was the first mass arrest of Jews by the Vichy regime during World War Two; it was followed just over a year later by the Vel' d'Hiv roundup when over 13,000 Jews were deported and murdered.

 Background

-France fell in World War II to the German invasion which began in May 1940 and ended with the occupation of Paris on June 14 and capitulation to Germany eight days later.
+France fell in World War II to the German invasion which began in May 1940 and ended with the occupation of Paris on 14 June and capitulation to Germany eight days later.
 France was occupied by Nazi Germany and divided in two, with the north and west (including Paris) belonging to the Occupied zone administered directly by Germany, and the rest to the so-called Zone libre ("Free zone") in the south and east.
 The French government under Marshall Philippe Pétain moved to the town of Vichy in the Zone libre.
-On July 10, parliament dissolved itself, ending the Third Republic and creating the "French State" (État français; more commonly known as the "Vichy regime") in its place with Petain holding supreme power.
+On 10 July parliament dissolved itself, ending the Third Republic and creating the "French State" (État français; more commonly known as the "Vichy regime") in its place with Petain holding supreme power.

 Starting in 1940, the Vichy government adopted laws that excluded Jews and their children from certain roles in society, these laws were passed without coercion from the Germans, according to Marshal Philippe Pétain's chief of staff, "Germany was not at the origin of the anti-Jewish legislation of Vichy, that legislation was spontaneous and autonomous".